CalVCB Las Vegas Attack Information Page

 The California Victim Compensation Board (CalVCB) can help Californians pay bills and expenses resulting from violent crime.
 Victims of crime who have been injured or have been threatened with injury may be eligible for help.

 If you are not a California resident, please see the State of Nevada Victims of Crime Program.
+The deadline to apply with Nevada for assistance is October 1, 2018.

 California Victim Compensation Board